moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

 .. image:: ../images/project_board_1.png
   :width: 600
   :align: center
-  :alt: Alternative text
+  :alt: Project Boards under Organization

 * Configure the name and description for the project board.
 You can also choose templates to set up basic columns and sorting for your board.
 Currently, moja global team selects ``Basic kanban`` for Kanban-style boards.

 .. image:: ../images/project_board_2.png
   :width: 600
   :align: center
-  :alt: Alternative text
+  :alt: Create a new project board

 * After creating the project board, you may make adjustments to it as needed.
 You can create new columns, set up automation and add pre-existing GitHub issues and pull requests to the project board.